kaycebasques/technicalwriting.dev/data/intertwingularity.rst

 care.
 I must decide which pages get more of my time and energy and which ones get less.

-There is no single approach that provides a full answer to the question.
+There is no single approach that provides a *full* answer to the fundametal question.
 There are, however, lots of approaches that provide *partial* answers.

 Pageviews
 ---------